SetProtocol/STIPS/STIPS/STIP-005.md

    <td>
      <p> First determine the additional amount of virtual assets we need exposure to: </p>
      <p> &nbsp;&nbsp;<em> newVAssetUnit = mintQuantity * vSetToken.getDefaultPositionRealUnit(vAsset) </em> </p>
-     <p> Calculate the amount of USDC required to buy newVAssetUnit by simulating a trade on Perp’s vAMM </p>
+     <p> Calculate the amount of USDC required to buy newVAssetUnit by simulating a trade on Perp’s vAMM.
+The delta quote returned by the simulation will include realized funding payments and fees.
+These will be distributed across the real SetToken's external USDC position. </p>
      <p> &nbsp;&nbsp;<em> deltaQuote = getQuoteForVAsset(vAsset, newVAssetUnit, direction=long | short)</em> </p>
      <p> Update the real SetToken’s external position for USDC as below.
 (For a SetToken with multiple positions in multiple virtual assets we would have to sum up all delta) </p>
      <p> &nbsp;&nbsp;<em> newTotalSupply = realSetToken.totalSupply + mintQuantity </em> </p>